“A rare character.” – The Onion.

 Peele has never been one to shy away from larger-than-life character roles.
 He has impersonated Zombie Michael Jackson, Alice in Wonderland's White Rabbit, Pumpkin King Jack Skellington and Gonzo journalist Hunter S. Thompson.
 He performed an uncanny homage to Johnny Cash for years.
 He even brings a unicorn to life via quad stilts and a silver saddle.
-Peele is currently in the conspiracy stages of launching boutique entertainment agency Citric Acid Arts and putting the finishing touches on his new insect-themed love song "Butterflies" with Nigerian producer Daniel Iyere.
+Peele is currently growing his boutique entertainment agency Citric Acid Arts and putting the finishing touches on his new insect-themed love song "Butterflies" with Nigerian producer Daniel Iyere.

 "Your voice is ill.
 Love the beats and bass."

 "This guy is awesome!
 He came to my salon for my birthday and sang me "Hairdresser on Fire" by Morrissey...dressed as a gorilla:) It was totally memorable and the reactions from the people there were priceless.